strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/filtering-locale-publication.md

 # REST API: Filtering, Locale, and Publication State

 The [REST API](/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md) offers the ability to filter results found with its ["Get entries"](/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md#get-entries) method.
-If the [i18n]() plugin is enabled on your content-type it's possible to filter by locale and likewise if you have [draft & publish]() enabled it's possible to filter based on a `live` or `draft` state.
+If the [Internationalization (i18n) plugin](/developer-docs/latest/plugins/i18n.md) is enabled on your content-type it's possible to filter by locale and likewise if you have [Draft & Publish](/developer-docs/latest/concepts/draft-and-publish.md) enabled it's possible to filter based on a `live` or `draft` state.

 ## Filtering